Solomon Islands women's national rugby sevens team

 The Solomon Islands women's national sevens team is Solomon Islands national representative in Rugby sevens.
 They participated in the 2012 Oceania Women's Sevens Championship in Fiji.
 At the 2019 Oceania Women's Sevens Championship in Fiji, they finished in sixth place.

+They competed at the 2023 Oceania Women's Sevens and finished ninth.

 Current squad

+Squad to the 2023 Pacific Games: